wilsonmar/Salesforce/README.md

    PROTIP: During registration, the <strong>Username</strong> needs to be in the form of an email address.
    But email is not sent to the username, so you can use something unique such as wilsonmar-234@jetbloom.com where -234 is unique to another developer instance.

+ 2) When your email arrives, click on the link.

+    PROTIP: Use the unique portion in your password to make it easier to remember.

- 2) Turn on Developer from Setup | Personal Information.
+ 3) Turn on Developer from Setup | Personal Information.
 Click Edit.
 Scroll to click
  <strong>Development Mode</strong> and <strong>Show View State in Development Mode</strong>.
  Save.